MaximeEme/Cyclistic-bike-sharing/README.md

 ```

 I also checked the data for inconsistencies in col datatypes.
 I noticed that some dataframes were wrongly formatted and I had to change that.
-I did the same code for every tables.
+I did the same code for every table.

 ```{r}